Ventura Robbery Attorney

 Robbery is prosecuted harshly in California since it is considered a violent crime.
 Being charged with robbery will likely bring considerable stress and anxiety into your life, considering what a conviction can bring you.
 Instead of worrying, let our Ventura criminal defense attorney handle your case and work toward a favorable resolution.

-In our more than 10 years of experience defending clients charged with all manner of criminal offenses, we have learned what strategies are the most effective at preserving our clients' freedom.
+In our more than 10 years of experience defending clients charged with all manner of criminal offenses, our robbery lawyer in Ventura has learned what strategies are the most effective at preserving our clients' freedom.
 Attorney Christopher P. Welch understands how the law works and has earned a 9.5 Superb rating from Avvo because of his professional attitude and dedication to wholeheartedly serving our clients.

 California defines robbery as the felonious taking of another's property from their immediate presence against their will by means of force or intimidation.
 Hence, a number of situations can constitute robbery and produce criminal charges.
 The presence of the victim is what distinguishes robbery from theft and elevates the punishments.